matijakolaric-com/django-music-publisher/docs/installation.rst

 The last setting is a fairly complex one.
 The default works for most publishers, 50% of performance and 100% of mechanical and 100% of sync is collected by the publisher.

-Please contact your society or societies to check if your country laws require a certain value.
+Please contact your society or societies for details, as laws in some countries require specific values, e.g. Netherlands.